-\subsubsection{Predicting preferred duration with effort}
+Predicting preferred movement duration with effort

-Once a function for effort rate is determined we can multiply the function by time to determine the total effort cost of the arm reach (Eq. \ref{eq:met_cost_fit}(15)).
+Once a function for effort rate is determined we can multiply the function by time to determine the total effort cost of the arm reach (Eq.
+(15)).
 This is then used as an objective function to minimize when determining the movement duration that minimizes effort cost.
 When using effort cost to predict preferred movement duration, we assume that subjects would minimize this function and that this would predict movement durations.